DIABLERO: from Spanish: diablo, devil --- a sorcerer connoting a sense of evilness; usually with the ability to shapeshift.

 Sometime way late into the night or the still-dark early morning hours he apparently got up and wandered off.
 It wasn't until after sunrise that a family member discovered he was gone and nowhere to be found.

-In the meantime an old man driving a jeep on the way back to his home located far away somewhere out in the middle of desert found the Wanderling walking all alone along some road.
-How he got to where he was or when or where he was found was never learned.
+In the meantime an old man driving a jeep on the way back to his home located far away somewhere out in the middle of desert found the boy walking all alone along some distance off the road.
+How he got to where he was, or if he had been picked up and dropped off by someone else before he got in the jeep with the old man, as well as when or where it was the old man found him, except for what the old man told the sheriff, until years later, was never learned with any amount of certainty.
 The story told by his grandmother was that the old man had no money so, in those long-before cell phone days, he wasn't able to make a phone call --- nor did he have a phone at his shack.
 Instead he took the Wanderling to the house of a woman friend of his even farther out in the desert, also with no phone.
 Some weeks later they took him into town and left him at the sheriffs office.

 When the Wanderling's grandmother came to get him the sheriff said he had personally known the old man and woman for a very long time and that both were fine and good people.
 The man was a rough and tumble old guy who was known to have been a onetime a muleskinner or swamper for the 20 mule team borax wagons that used to make the trek up and out of Death Valley and across the desert.
 Now days the sheriff said, the old man spent most of his time in one fashion or the other participating in Native American sweat lodge ceremonies and most likely the Wanderling did too.
 The sheriff assured the grandmother there was no need to worry about anything related to the Wanderling's overall well being during the time he was in their company.
 According to the sheriff the two just didn't experience the passage of time like others seemed to.
 The period of time he was with them was really no more than just a matter of them coming into town relative to their needs.